Is your dog suffering from Separation Anxiety?

 There is help for separation anxiety!

-As a Certified Separation Anxiety Trainer, Maggie Pearson can help you and your dog to feel better!
+All of our trainers that offer help for separation anxiety hold the title as Certified Separation Anxiety Trainer, Maggie or Patti can help you and your dog to feel better!
 The goal of a separation anxiety behavior modification plan is to:

 - Have a dog who can relax when you’re not home, free of anxiety and fear